JuanitaSmith/datascience_blog_using_linear_regression/project1_blog/README.md

 To clone the repository: https://github.com/JuanitaSmith/datascience_nanodegree.git

 - Environment was build using Anaconda.
-- Python 3 (Python 3.10 interpreter was used).
+- Python 3.10 interpreter was used.
 - Refer to `requirements.txt` for libraries and versions needed to build your environment.
+- refer to `environment.yaml` for environment setup used

 ## 3. Project Motivation<a name="motivation"></a>